2019 Michigan IT Symposium Breakout Sessions

 U-M Networks and Network Security Overview

-Presenter: Eric Boyd, Director of Networks, Dan Kirkland, Network Architect Lead, & Daniel Eklund, Network Planning Manager, ITS Infrastructure - Networks
+Presenters: Eric Boyd, Director of Networks, Dan Kirkland, Network Architect Lead, & Daniel Eklund, Network Planning Manager, ITS Infrastructure - Networks

 Location: Mendelssohn Theatre